-This amazing building has been fascinating people for the last 2,000 years.
-But what is it exactly that attracts us to this temple/ monument/ church?
-As one of the most preserved buildings from antiquity, we think there are many reasons why the Pantheon is famous and why you should visit it.
+This amazing building has fascinated people for the last 2,000 years.
+What is it exactly that attracts us to this temple/ monument/ church?
+As one of the most preserved buildings from antiquity, here are a few reasons why we think the Pantheon is famous and why you should visit it.

-Domitian took a second shot at it and the structure was struck by lightning and burnt to the ground in 110 AD.
-You have to realize that these incidents would come across as very bad omens for Rome during this otherwise prosperous time.
-Lightening was controlled by Jupiter (Zeus) and if it struck the building it would likely signify he was unhappy with it or the Romans in general.
+Domitian took a second shot at it, but the structure was struck by lightning and burnt to the ground in A.D.
+110. At the time, these incidents would have come across as very bad omens for Rome during an otherwise prosperous time.
+Lightening was controlled by Jupiter (Zeus), and if it struck the building, it would likely signify he was unhappy with it or the Romans in general.

-Trajan, emperor at the time, would have likely begun the structure and Hadrian would have finished it.
-Hadrian was a great Emperor and very humble so he did not dedicate the structure to himself—something he only did one time.
-He instead dedicated it to the man who originally built it; Marcus Agrippa.
-We will get to that when we go over the porch.
+Trajan, emperor at the time, likely began the third structure, and Hadrian would have finished it.
+Hadrian was a great emperor and very humble, so he did not dedicate the structure to himself—something he only did one time.
+Instead, he dedicated it to the man who originally built it: Marcus Agrippa.
+We’ll get to that when we go over the porch.

 Who built the Pantheon?
-Many believe the architect responsible is Apollodorus of Damascus but this is again speculation.
-We do know that Hadrian commissioned renovations on the Pantheon which were completed between 125 AD and 128 AD.
+Many believe the architect responsible is Apollodorus of Damascus, but this again is speculation.
+We do know that Hadrian commissioned renovations on the Pantheon, which were completed between A.D.
+125 and A.D.
+128.

 Biggest Concrete Dome in the World

-Once you walk inside your eyes will be drawn to the dome above you.
-Many people stop in the doorway causing traffic jams and we can’t blame you.
-That is the effect Appolodorus would have longed for.
-I’ve written it in other blogs, but the architecture of Rome was heavily focused on showing the superiority of the Romans and the Pantheon was no different.
+Once you walk inside, your eyes will be drawn to the dome above you.
+Many people stop in the doorway, causing traffic jams, and we can’t blame them.
+That’s exactly the effect the architect would have longed for.
+The architecture of Rome was heavily focused on showing the superiority of the Romans, and the Pantheon was no different.

 The oculus is completely open.
 Rain and other elements do get inside the structure when doors are closed.
-You’ll see the floor sloping down into the center and drains in place to allow water to leave the structure.
-There is a decorated bronze ring on the interior of the oculus and there would have likely been decorative bronze fixtures in all of the 140 coffers.
+You’ll see the floor slopes down into the center and drains in place to allow water to leave the structure.
+There’s a decorated bronze ring on the interior of the oculus.
+There would likely have been decorative bronze fixtures in all of the 140 coffers.

 Remember that the Pantheon was built 2,000 years ago.
 Keep that in mind as I tell you that it held the record for the largest span of concrete until 1958!
-The building that finally beat it was the CNIT building in Paris.
+The CNIT building in Paris finally beat it.

 Want another record?
-Well the Pantheon is also the largest unreinforced concrete dome ever built even to this day!
-If this doesn’t impress my friends then nothing will and now you know why the Pantheon is so famous.
+Well, the Pantheon is also the largest unreinforced concrete dome ever built—even to this day!
+If this doesn’t impress you, my friends, then nothing will.

 Kings of Italy and An Artist Buried Inside